BIG-SA/BASH-Intro-2018/notes/4_easy_scripting.md

 This can be a very useful trick for *write-protecting* files and directories!

-These flags actually represent *binary bits* that are either on or off.
+These flags are represented by *binary bits* that are either on or off.
-Reading from right to left:
+Reading from left to right:
-1. the first bit is the execute flag, which has value 1
+1. the first bit is the **r**ead flag, which has the value 4
-2. the second bit is the write flag, which has the value 2
+2. the second bit is the **w**rite flag, which has the value 2
-3. the third bit is the read flag, which has the value 4
+3. the third bit is the e**x**ecute flag, which has value 1

 Thus each combination of flags can be represented by a single integer, as shown in the following table: